CARES Act – Higher Education Emergency Relief Fund (HEERF) I FAQs

 At least 50% of funds must go to emergency financial aid for students.
 Also referred to as the Advanced Funds, Emergency Financial Aid Grants to Students, Section 18004 Student Funds, or CARES Act Student Aid Funds)

 The remaining balance can be used at the institution’s discretion to cover costs associated with the interruption of instruction and significant changes to the delivery of instruction due to the coronavirus.
 Institutions may also use the funds to make additional emergency financial aid grants to students, provided that such emergency financial aid grants are for expenses related to the disruption of campus operations due to coronavirus.
 (Also referred to as Recipient’s Institutional Costs Funds, Institutional Portion of the Higher Education Emergency Relief Fund, and Section 18004 Institutional Funds).

-On April 21st, the U.S. Department of Education (USDE ) issued a technical FAQ, providing further guidance and clarification on the emergency student aid funds.
+On October 14, 2020, the U.S. Department of Education (USDE ) issued a HEERF FAQ Rollup document which combines several other guiding documents and provides further guidance and clarification on the emergency student aid funds.

 At least 50% of the funds each institution receives must go towards emergency student financial aid for expenses related to the disruption of campus operations due to coronavirus, including eligible expenses under a student’s cost of attendance (e.g., food, housing, course materials, technology, healthcare, and child care).

 The U.S. Department of Education guidelines for emergency CARES Act grants that stipulates:

 - The funds can only be used to provide direct grant assistance to students

 - Colleges must make these funds available to students as soon as possible